The Length of the Bullet Train Line in Japan

 - Hiroshima and Miyajima

 With two recent extensions of the line to Aomori in the north and Kagoshima in the south, the bullet train now runs the full length of Japan's two most populous islands Honshu and Kyushu.
-What better way to explore the stunning scenery and cultural heritage of Japan than by Shinkansen, with some detours off the beaten track en-route?
+What better way to explore the stunning scenery and cultural heritage of Japan than by 'shinkansen' (high-speed bullet train), with some detours off the beaten track en-route?

 For cherry blossom in late spring, a cooler start in summer or leaf-peeping in early autumn, start at the northern port of Aomori.
 With the ingenious Japan Rail Pass, one can visit 'haunted' Hakkoda mountain and its primeval vistas, or grand Hirosaki castle at no extra cost.
 It's a set of smooth, fast bullet trains ride south from here, but at each stop there are opportunities to go further than most westerners by using local transport.